Skin Problems in Cats: Owner’s Guide

 Ticks are another pest to watch out for: Although not as common on cats as they are on dogs, they can still latch on to your cat’s skin to feed and leave a sore bump when they’re done.
 It is important to be careful when removing any ticks you find, as their mouthparts can get left behind if they are pulled away from the skin, which can cause more irritation for your cat.
 There are special tools to help remove ticks if you find your cat is prone to getting them, and the staff at your local veterinary clinic can help show you the technique.

-Implementing a good quality flea control regime is the first step in diagnosing or treating almost any cat skin problem.
+Implementing a good quality flea control regime is the first step in diagnosing or treating almost any cat epidermis problem.
 And the good news is that a number of the veterinary approved flea products are also effective at preventing mite and tick problems in cats as well.

 READ MORE: Cats Ticks and Fleas Control

 The skin is one of the body’s main defenses against infection, acting as an impenetrable barrier around the body tissues.
 Anything that disturbs the skin’s delicate balance can throw this defense mechanism off-kilter, leaving the skin susceptible to infection.
 Sometimes the infection itself is the main problem, in which case treating the infection should solve the problem.
-In other cases, there is an underlying reason why the infection was able to break the skin’s barrier defenses, and that underlying cause needs to be addressed as well.
+In other cases, there is an underlying reason why the infection was able to break the epidermis’s barrier defenses, and that underlying cause needs to be addressed as well.

 Bacterial skin infections